 Capital assets are recorded at cost less amortization and impairment.
-Third party and internal allocated costs are capitalized under internally developed software.
+Third party and internally allocated costs are capitalized under internally developed digital assets.

 All capital assets are amortized on a straight-line basis over their estimated useful lives at the following annual rates: